lmon/slideshow_app/Readme.txt

 [.]
 I want the site to be responsive / mobile ready

 As the User
-[ ] I want to be able to recover my password
-[ ] I want to be able to email the admin via contact
+[X] I want to be able to email the admin via contact
 [ ] I want a animation on upload
 [ ] I want preview on upload